imgeorgiev/SDP_G19_OfficeBot/rpi/README.md

 - SNR - Sensor data - EV3 to RPi - `SNR:10.23,R,BL`.
 Send data back.
 Ultrasonic, Left colour sensor, right colour sensor
 - CMD - Motor command -  RPi to EV3 - `CMD:L,50`.
 Paramters: Motor [L or R], Speed [-100,100].
 - LFW - Line follow command - RPi to EV3 - `CMD:Y,BL,L,4`.
 Parameters: Line to follow, next line to follow, side to turn, num of junctions to skip

+### To control directly via PS4 controller
+Launch `python3 ~/SDP_G19_OfficeBot/rpi/tcp/tcp_rpi.py` with the joystick connected to the RPi.

+Otherwise simply import the `tcp_rpi.py` class into your code and use its functions.
+Should be straightforward, if not look into its code and `tcpcom_py3.py`.